lyluongthien/lyluongthien/README.md

  _(If you want a more complicated pronunciation, I’m Lý Lưỡng Thiên ;) )_

 #### and there are some facts about me:
-- 🧑🏻‍💻 As an engineer, I started my career at my 20 - 2019.
+- 🧑🏻‍💻 As an engineer, I started my career in my 20 - 2019.
 Digging in T shape with
   - Horizontal line: frontend & μFE, mobile, desktop, ide, compiler,...
   - Vertical line: Backend, μservices, and scaling systems
 - 📝 As a writer, I’ve written a lot (of course 😆) on the engineering side: [thediligentengineer.com](https://thediligentengineer.com)